navya10m/Fake-review-fraud-detector/README.md

 # Fake Review Fraud Detector

 ## 📌 Overview
-NLP-based fake review detection system using sentiment analysis, lexical diversity, and text pattern analysis.
-The model classifies reviews as fake or real using machine learning techniques.
+This project is a Natural Language Processing (NLP) based fake review detection system.
+It uses machine learning techniques such as TF-IDF and Logistic Regression to classify reviews as fake or real.

+---

 ## 🧠 Problem Statement
-Online platforms often contain fake reviews that mislead users.
-This project aims to detect fraudulent reviews using NLP and machine learning.
+Online platforms often contain fake or misleading reviews that affect user decisions.
+This project aims to detect fraudulent reviews using NLP and machine learning techniques.

+---

 ## ⚙️ Tech Stack
 - Python